Boz Burrell: Bad Company

-1977's Burnin' Sky proved less successful, but the group's fifth release in 1979, Desolation Angels, saw the band once again return to platinum status.
+Released in 1977, Burnin' Sky proved less successful.
+However, the group's fifth release, Desolation Angels (release in 1979), saw the band once again return to platinum status.
 Rough Diamonds, the final studio album featuring the original members, released in 1982, was the worst-selling album in this incarnation and the band soon after split.

-Using the name Bad Company, Ralphs and Kirke continued to play together, but it was not until 1998 that Burrell rejoined his bandmates along with Rodgers for a reunion tour, recording four new songs and releasing the compilation The 'Original' Bad Co.
+Using the name Bad Company, Ralphs and Kirke continued to play together.
+However, it was not until 1998 that Burrell rejoined his bandmates along with Rodgers for a reunion tour; they released four new songs and released the compilation The 'Original' Bad Co.
 Anthology.
-Burrell left the band in 1999 along with Ralphs.
+Burrell left the band once again in 1999.

 Later work

 In January 1981, Burrell joined Roger Chapman again for his solo band, The Shortlist, leaving in 1983.
 He returned in May 1987, but left again the following year in June.
 In 1982, Burrell contributed to Jon Lord's solo album, Before I Forget, on the track "Hollywood Rock and Roll", and in 1984 he joined the short-lived Nightfly.

 In the 1990s, Burrell worked with such acts as Alvin Lee for his Best of British Blues tour of 1996 and Ruby Turner.
 During this period, his main creative outlet was with the Scottish blues singer Tam White.
 Their collaboration developed into a trio known as The Shoe String Band and a big band, the Celtic Groove Connection.
 White was present at Burrell's apartment in Spain when Burrell suddenly died of a heart attack during rehearsals, on 21 September 2006.

+in 2025, Burrell was inducted into Rock and Roll Hall of Fame as a member of Bad Company.